eduvpn/documentation/FROM_2_TO_3.md

-# From v2 to v3 server
+# Server Upgrade from 2.x to 3.x

 This document will help you migrate your existing server from eduVPN / Let's Connect!
 2.x to 3.x.